kirill-ivanov-a/gefast/README.md

-# gefast
+# GEFast
 A fast implementation of generalized eigensolver for estimation pose of calibrated camera
+# About
+...
+# Dependencies
+...
+# Installation
+...
+# License
+...